jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 ## MCP Servers

 Tool usage allows Large Language Models (LLMs) to interact with the environment and modify it.
 Essentially the LLM is expected to output a special token when it wants to use a tool, along with the arguments to that tool.
 The client running the LLM will then pause LLM inference, run the tool, and insert the output into the context of the LLM.
 When the LLM resumes inference it now has access to the output of the tool it requested.
+This transforms the LLM from a passive text generator into an active agent that can perceive and act upon a live environment.

 [Model Context Protocol (MCP) servers](https://modelcontextprotocol.io/introduction) support tool usage by providing a common API for LLMs to list available tools, so the LLM itself can choose which one it wants to use.
-This means the LLM can just be trained on working with the MCP API and some example tools, but can then use any tool which implements an MCP server following the protocol (this was inspired by the success of the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol) - also in implementation: it is also JSON-RPC based).
+This means the LLM can just be fine-tuned on working with the MCP API and some example tools, but can then use any tool which implements an MCP server following the protocol (this was inspired by the success of the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol) - also in implementation: it is also JSON-RPC based).

-This is an exciting development in the practical application of LLMs - where hitherto existing LLMs could only observe the enviroment from their prompts, LLMs with tool usage can actually change it.
+This is an exciting development in the practical application of LLMs - where hitherto existing LLMs could only observe the environment from their prompts, LLMs with tool usage can actually change it.

 In our case we will use two MCP servers, providing several tools to our agent.